Today we would like to give you this simple pomegranate blueberry juice recipe.

 - 1 tsp rosemary

 - Extract pomegranate juice: place a piece of cheesecloth over a medium bowl.
-Add a handful of pomegranate seeds in the middle of the cheesecloth fold it in half.
-Twist the cloth to wring out the juice.
+Add a handful of pomegranate seeds in the middle of the cheesecloth and fold it in half.
+Gather the corners together and twist the cloth to wring out the juice.
 Continue with the remaining pomegranate seeds.

 - Juice the blueberries: put blueberries and rosemary through a juicer and collect the juice in a pitcher.